urib94/BainanceTradingBot/README.md

 ## Project Structure
 We have 6 packages in our project:
-1. codeExecution -
+1. codeExecution
-2. data
+3. data
-3. positions
+4. positions
-4. singleton Helpers
+5. singleton Helpers
-5. strategies
+6. strategies
-6. utils
+7. utils

 and one Main.java file that...

 ## How to run
-In order to run the bot, the user needs to press "help" to view all the possible commands the bots offers.
+In order to run the bot, you need to press "help" to view all the possible commands the bots offers.
+* symbol - binance legal symbol, for example: btcusdt
+* interval - the candlestick interval, possible values: 1m, 3m, 5m, 15m, 30m, 1h, 2h, 4h, 6h, 8h, 12h, 1d, 3d, 1w, 1M
+* takeprofit - in percentage, for example, 0.5
+* stoploss - in percentage, for example, 0.01.
+* leverage - for example, 6.
+* request buying amount - in percentage, for example 10.
+* entry strategy - rsi, macd long, macd short
+* apikey- your api key
+* secretkey - your secretkey.

 ## Creators